 Subsequent Presentation Authorized: A Compatriot may receive this medal multiple times.
-A bronze oak leaf cluster may be presented for each additional ten (10) new members sponsored by a Liberty Medal holder as a first-line sponsor.
-The certificate presented with oak leaf clusters will specify the total number of new members sponsored to qualify for the last oak leaf cluster presented (i.e. Bronze Liberty Medal - Oak Leaf Cluster - 20 new members).
+A bronze oak leaf cluster may be presented for each additional ten (10) new members sponsored by a Liberty Medal holder as a first-line sponsor; a silver oak leaf cluster will be used in place of five bronze oak leaf clusters.
+The certificate presented with oak leaf clusters will specify the total number of new members sponsored to qualify for the last oak leaf cluster presented.
+A Compatriot qualifies for the Silver Liberty Medal after sponsoring a total of one hundred (100) new members.
+Therefore, the maximum configuration of oak leaf clusters on the Bronze Liberty Medal would be 1 Silver OLC and 3 Bronze OLCs (representing an additional eighty new members, or ninety new members in total).